1501 Classified Employee Complaint Procedure

 1. The issue(s) in the complaint is ineligible, and no further action will be taken; or,

-2. The issue(s), if alleging unlawful discrimination or sexual harassment, is eligible and will be processed through the Unlawful Discrimination Complaint Procedure; or,
+2. The issue(s), if alleging unlawful discrimination, is eligible and will be processed through DHS Policy #1503: Unlawful Discrimination Complaint Procedure; or,

-3. The issue(s), if not alleging unlawful discrimination or sexual harassment, is eligible, and will specify how the complaint will be processed.
+4. The issue(s), if not alleging unlawful discrimination sexual harassment, is eligible, and will specify how the complaint will be processed.

 3. Within twenty-one (21) calendar days of the notice that the issue(s) is eligible, OHR will: